 Joe was born and raised in Cincinnati.
 He completed his undergraduate degree in biology at THE Ohio State University before returning to the University of Cincinnati to get his MD.
 He completed his residency in emergency medicine at IU in 2011.

 Joe works as a staff physician at both Methodist Hospital and Eskenazi Hospital.
 In 2012 Joe was named statewide clerkship director for the Emergency Medicine Core Clerkship.
-In 2016 he took a position as assistant residency program director.
+In 2016 he took a position as assistant residency program director and in 2021 he was named the associate program director.
 He has won a number of awards for teaching including the Faculty Teaching Award from the residents, IUSM’s Scholar Educator Award, CDEM’s Young Educator of the Year Award, and EMRA’s Excellence in Teaching Award.

 Joe's peer-reviewed publications reflect his wide academic interests including resident and medical student education, simulation, communication, and airway management.
 He also hosts an annual IU Emergency Medicine Party known as the "Nerd Party" and runs the program's Nerd Pod.